 Over 300 Rambus employees came together for a day of meetings that ended with a Build-A-Bike Team Building event ®.
 The event has a great philanthropic twist as the California Bay Area Boys and Girls Club provided 12 children as representatives to receive the 50 bikes at the end of the event.

-Companies are often divided by location, divisions, departments, etc. But when we work across those boundaries to help each other progress really occurs.
-We may compete for limited human resources, time, financial consideration, budgetary appropriation, and any other things, but competition can become detrimental to the overall welfare of the larger company.
+Companies are often divided by location, divisions, departments.
+But when we work across those boundaries to help each other, progress really occurs.
+Sure, we may compete for limited human resources, time, financial consideration, budgetary appropriation.
+But competition can become detrimental to the overall welfare of the larger company.
 If one branch succeeds at the cost of another the company at large suffers.

 If you want information about how your team can organize a “bicycle building team event” click this link.
 For a list of all of the team activity in San Jose, CA, click here.